-Shortly after his graduation was my birthday.
-I was turning 20, and for months my family and I had been making jokes about entering into my "roaring 20s".
+Shortly after my brother's graduation was my birthday.
+I was turning 20, and for months my family and I had been making jokes about entering into my soon-to-be "roaring 20s."
 By the time the day actually rolled around though, it was far from roaring.
 It was more like a faint whisper, actually.
-But it was a fun day nonetheless.
+But it was a fun day, nonetheless.

-I'm not one for birthdays to begin with, so a faint whisper is perfect for me.
-Instead of spending money on a nice dinner and going out with friends like I had planned, my family and I ordered in Chinese food (no contact delivery, of course) and my friends planned to have a Teleparty call later that night.
+I'm not one for birthdays to begin with, so a faint whisper is perfect if you ask me.
+Instead of spending money on a nice dinner and going out with friends like I had planned, my family and I ordered in Chinese food (no-contact delivery, of course), and my friends planned to have a Netflix Party call later that night.

 To be honest, it was amazing.
-I love Chinese food, and it's normally so difficult to get all of my old high school friends together at once, so it was exciting to get to meet up with everyone, even if it was over a video call.
-We never did get to watching a movie-we had a lot of catching up to do-but it was enjoyable regardless.
-Sometimes a faint whisper of a party is more than enough to remind you of what really matters.
+I love Chinese food, and it's normally so difficult to get all of my old high school friends together at once, so it was exciting to get to meet up with all of them, even if it was over a Zoom call.
+We never did get to watching a movie-we had a lot of catching up to do-but it was so enjoyable regardless.
+A faint whisper of a party was more than enough to remind me of what really matters.